 You wake up one morning and one eye is blurry.
 No pain, no warning.
-Retinal vein occlusion is the second most common retinal vascular disease after diabetic retinopathy, and treatable when caught on time.
+Retinal vein occlusion is the second most common retinal vascular disease.
+For the broader retinal vascular context, see the retina subspecialty page after diabetic retinopathy, and treatable when caught on time.

 Retinal vein occlusion (RVO) happens when one of the veins draining blood from the retina becomes blocked.
 Blood and fluid back up behind the blockage, leaking into the retinal tissue and causing swelling.
 If the swelling involves the macula, the central area responsible for sharp vision, central vision blurs rapidly.
 It is not painful.
 It is not gradual.
 Most patients notice it when they wake up or cover one eye by chance and discover the other is blurred.
 The blockage itself cannot be reversed.
 But the fluid it causes — which is what actually damages vision — is now very treatable.